 Teaching intensity.
 The systems list also includes three indicators of teaching intensity.
 Using system hospitals' ratio of residents to beds, systems are categorized as a system that includes at least one major teaching hospital if the system has at least one non-Federal general acute care hospital with a high ( $\geq 0.25$ ) resident-to-bed ratio.
-Systems are categorized as a system that includes at least one very major teaching hospital if the system has at least one non-Federal general acute care acute care hospital with a very major teaching hospital if the system has at least one non-Federal general acute care hospital with a very high ( $\geq 0.60$ ) resident-to-bed ratio.xv
+Systems are categorized as a system that includes at least one very major teaching hospital if the system has at least one non-Federal general acute care hospital with a very high ( $\geq 0.60$ ) resident-to-bed ratio. xvi

 To categorize systems based on their systemwide teaching intensity, we calculated a measure of systemwide resident-to-bed ratio defined as total residents divided by total beds across systems' non-Federal general acute care hospitals.
 Using this measure, systemwide teaching intensity is categorized as nonteaching, minor teaching, or major teaching based on their systemwide resident-to-bed ratio.

 As noted in Table IV.1, a minor teaching system is defined as a resident-to-bed ratio greater than zero but less than 0.25 across system non-Federal general acute care hospitals.
 A major teaching system is defined as a resident-to-bed ratio greater than or equal to 0.25 across member hospitals.
 Systems with no residents reported among member non-Federal general acute care hospitals are considered nonteaching systems.

 Children's systems.
 We also report on the degree to which a system primarily serves children.
-Children's hospitals are identified if the hospital facility type was listed as children in HCRIS.xvi To create a system measure, we calculated a ratio of system beds in children's general acute care hospitals to total system beds in general acute care hospitals.
-Specifically, systems are categorized as having no children's hospitals, having at least one children's hospital but not predominantly delivering care at children's hospitals, or predominantly delivering care at xv Thresholds used to identify hospitals with high teaching intensity were selected to align with previous literature, including Patel MS, Volpp KG, Small DS, et al. Association of the 2011 ACGME resident duty hour reforms with mortality and readmissions among hospitalized Medicare patients.
-JAMA 2014;312(22):2364-73. xvi Some children's hospitals do not care for a substantial number of Medicare patients and may not file Medicare cost reports.
-This finding was noted by the Medicaid and CHIP Payment and Access Commission in their xiv Bad-debt expenses include the cost of non-Medicare and nonreimbursable Medicare bad-debt expenses.
+Children's hospitals are identified if the hospital facility type was listed as children in HCRIS. xvii xv Bad-debt expenses include the cost of non-Medicare and nonreimbursable Medicare bad-debt expenses.

+xvi Thresholds used to identify hospitals with high teaching intensity were selected to a lign with previous literature, including Patel MS, Volpp KG, Small DS, et al. Association of the 2011 ACGME resident duty hour reforms with mortality and readmissions among hospitalized Medicare patients.
+JAMA 2014;312(22):2364-73.

-February 2016 report to Congress available at https://www.macpac.gov/wp-content/uploads/2016/01/Report-to- Congress-on-Medicaid-DSH.pdf (accessed May 24, 2023).
-Thus, children's systems may be underreported in the systems list.
+xvii Some children's hospitals do not care for a substantial number of Medicare patients and may not file Medicare cost reports.
+This finding was noted by the Medicaid and CHIP [Children's Health Insurance Program] Payment and

-children's hospitals.
-Systems are categorized as predominantly delivering care at children's hospitals if a majority of hospital beds in the system are in children's hospitals.xvii
+To create a system measure, we calculated a ratio of system beds in children's general acute care hospitals to total system beds in general acute care hospitals.
+Specifically, systems are categorized as having no children's hospitals, having at least one children's hospital but not predominantly delivering care at children's hospitals, or predominantly delivering care at children's hospitals.
+Systems are categorized as predominantly delivering care at children's hospitals if a majority of hospital beds in the system are in children's hospitals. xviii

-Investor-owned systems.
-The systems list also provides information on whether the hospitals in the system are primarily investor owned.
-If most non-Federal general acute care beds in the system are in investor-owned hospitals, the system is categorized as predominantly investor owned (as noted in Table IV.1).
-Investor-owned hospitals are those in which the control or ownership status of the hospital is listed as proprietary (individual, corporation, partnership or other) in HCRIS.xviii
+System ownership type.
+The systems list also provides information on the ownership of systems' hospitals.
+The ownership types are nonprofit, public/government, church operated, and for profit/investor owned.
+The variable indicates the ownership type for the greatest number of non-Federal general acute care hospital beds in each system.
+For example, if most non-Federal general acute care beds in the system are in nonprofit hospitals, the system is categorized as nonprofit (Table IV.2 includes more detail regarding the approach used to define ownership type).